Flies, worms and crickets crawl onto EU policymakers' menu

 Especially in paste or other processed forms, they are considered as alternatives to mainstream animal sources of food such as chicken, pork, beef and fish as well as useful for animal feed.

-In the event whole insects are distributed as food, they would be expected to undergo some processing, such as chilling and drying, and would be labeled with instructions for use.
+In the event whole insects are distributed as food, they would be expected to undergo some processing, such as chilling and drying, and would be labelled with instructions for use.